Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Indexing and endianness

 Further, consider that sites of a Pauli string correspond one-to-one with qubits in a circuit.
 This necessitates that our kets are also denoted in big-endian, i.e.

-where $\ket{a}$ has index $1$ and $\ket{b}$ has index $2$. \textit{Qubit} states are consequently also big-endian ($\ket{01} = \ket{0}_1 \ket{1}_2$), but alas this conflicts with the \textit{bit} endianness in Eq.~\eqref{eq:bitendian}.
-This tension is the unfortunate consequence of our attempts to avoid overly offending programmers and quantum information theorists by violating their pet conventions in Eq.~\eqref{eq:bitendian} and Eq.~\eqref{eq:qitendian} respectively.
+where $\ket{a}$ has index $1$ and $\ket{b}$ has index $2$. \textit{Qubit} states are consequently also big-endian ($\ket{01} = \ket{0}_1 \ket{1}_2$), but this conflicts with the \textit{bit} endianness in Eq.~\eqref{eq:bitendian}.
+This tension is the unfortunate consequence of our attempts to use the most natural and common conventions of quantum information theorists and computer scientists, namely the conventions in Eq.~\eqref{eq:qitendian} and Eq.~\eqref{eq:bitendian}, respectively.